Almond Walnut Crusted Tofu (vegan, gluten free, grain free, oil free)

 • Preheat oven to 425F degrees while you prepare your tofu.
 If using an airfryer, please see notes below*

-• Next, drain and press tofu using a tofu press, or wrapping your tofu in a kitchen towel and placing a heavy weight on top (a frying pan does a great job!).
+tofu press, or wrapping your tofu in a kitchen towel and placing a heavy weight on top (a frying pan does a great job!).

 • Prepare your nuts by dry toasting on a frying pan for a few minutes on medium heat.
 Continuously toss by shaking the pan, or using a spatula, so as not to burn.
 Even though nuts are already roasted, giving it a toast will help to bring out flavour and remove any excess moisture.
 You can skip this step but I highly recommend it!
-After toasting, let cool for a few minutes and blitz nuts in a food processor until mealy--don't blend too much or it will turn into nut butter!
+After toasting, let cool for a few minutes and blitz nuts in a food processor until mealy–don't blend too much or it will turn into nut butter!
 Think breadcrumb texture.

 • Next, prepare 3 small bowls.
 In bowl 1, add rice flour.
 In bowl 2, add soymilk mixed with gluten free soy sauce.
 Finally, in bowl 3, add your ground nut mix with garlic powder, onion powder, paprika and salt.